floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_get.md

 ### 403 Forbidden

-The user does not have the required to access the endpoint for the currently selected tenant.
+The user does not have the required to access the endpoint for the selected tenant.

 ### 404 Not found

-A watch with the given Id does not exist for the current tenant.
+A watch with the given id does not exist for the selected tenant.

+The status 404 is also returned if the tenant specified by the `sg_tenant` request header does not exist.

 ## Multi Tenancy

 The watch REST API is tenant-aware.
 Each Signals tenant has its own separate set of watches.
 The HTTP request header `sg_tenant` can be used to specify the tenant to be used.
+If the header is absent, the default tenant is used.

 ## Permissions